Nikhil19Joshi/Nikhil19Joshi-Scrapping-Google_Playstore_Reviews-Sentimental-Analysis-BERT/README.md

 - Want to know ore about FastAPI?
 Check out: https://fastapi.tiangolo.com/
 - Run FastAPI using: http://127.0.0.1:8000/docs

+**NOTE: While installing transformers into your system kindly make sure to download the version 2.6.0 and not 3.6.
+New version gives error.**

 **Snapshot of the working FastAPI**
 ![image](https://user-images.githubusercontent.com/68136798/95124985-f02d2780-0719-11eb-85cc-2e9b1c11eea8.png)